emyst01/Stilux/README.md

     out [text]

-    to write variables you only have to write $variable-name in the text *var*:
+    to write variables you only have to write ${variableType-variableName} in the text *var*:

     var [name] [type] (content)